 - It is advisable to always set strong passwords that contain letters, numbers, and special characters for protecting one’s worksheets or workbooks.

-Henceforth, we learned the difference between protect sheet and protect workbook in MS Excel.
+Henceforth, we learned the difference between a protected sheet and a protected workbook in MS Excel.
 Please feel free to comment and tell us your feedback on this article.
-Keep an eye on ExcelDemy for more excel blogs.